wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.15.7 =
+* Changed core to use load_plugin_textdomain() to load localization settings.
+* "For Sale" and "For Rent" attributes are no longer being added programmatically.
+* Fixed default stylesheet for Supermap which was causing overflow issues with images.

 = 1.15.6 =
 * Property meta can now execute shortcodes!